 Want to know how we get our review results?
 Check out how we test fitness trackers.

 Fitness trackers, or bands, are typically a device that fits around the wrist like a watch and measures your steps – it's the one thing they all have in common.
 Measuring your steps shows you how much daily activity you are doing every day.
 The more activity, the better health outcomes according to research done by the George Institute released in November 2015.

 But fitness trackers do a whole lot more than track your movement.
-They also offer features such as sleep tracking, calorie input and output, smartphone connection and other gee-whiz features to entice you into paying a premium for them.
+They also offer features such as sleep tracking, calorie input and output, smartphone connection and other features such as phone and text message notifications to entice you into paying a premium for them.

-All the models in our fitness tracker and smartphone reviews connect to your smartphone or sync directly to your computer, the former option being the easiest to use.
-And the features you'll find them loaded with at the moment are described below.
-If you don't want to lug around your smartphone every time you go for a walk/run, etc, that's no problem either, as most of them store data on your activity and only need to connect periodically with your phone.
+All the models in our fitness tracker and smartwatch reviews connect to your smartphone or sync directly to your computer, the former option being the easiest to use.
+The features you'll find them loaded with at the moment are described below.
+If you don't want to carry your smartphone every time you go for a walk/run, etc, that's no problem either, as most of them store data on your activity and only need to sync periodically with your phone.

 Smartwatch versus fitness bands

 Many smartwatches also support fitness tracking features on top of their typical functions (answering calls, making digital payments and so on).
 While they were once a jack-of-all trades alternative that did a reasonable job, some models are now just as accurate as fitness bands.
 But does that make smartwatches a better option?